matloff/fastStat/README.md

 (not much change here, but there is a larger difference in some cases).

-On the other hand, those considerations are important if our goal is *understanding*, e.g. understanding weight gain in pro ball players. for the *prediction* goal, those issues are irrelevant; all that really matters is whether the true &mu;(t) is approximately linear.
+Those considerations are important if our goal is *understanding*, e.g. understanding weight gain in pro ball players.

+On the other hand, for the *prediction* goal, those issues are irrelevant; all that really matters is whether the true &mu;(t) is approximately linear.
 (And if it isn't, we aren't achieving the understanding goal either; our CIs will be invalid.)
 That would seem to argue in favor of using ML models, which do not make linearity assumptions.

 But there's more: